#MIRANDAMUSTGO

 Socially engaged, site-responsive artwork and creative media activism campaign developed as part of practice-led PhD research following fieldwork at Ngannelong/Hanging Rock, Central Victoria.

-#MirandaMustGo was a creative campaign conceived as part of Amy Spiers’ practice-led PhD research with the objective to contest habitual associations at the site of Hanging Rock, Central Victoria with a white vanishing myth.
+#MirandaMustGo was a creative campaign conceived as part of Amy Spiers’ practice-led PhD research.
+It aimed to contest habitual associations at the iconic site of Hanging Rock loacted in Central Victoria with a white vanishing myth.
 Both creative media activism and socially engaged artwork, #MirandaMustGo called upon settlers to end their obsession with the character of Miranda and the fiction of vanished white schoolgirls derived from Joan Lindsay’s classic 1967 novel, Picnic at Hanging Rock, and to instead meaningfully address the real losses and destruction to Country experienced by First Peoples in the region as a consequence of rapid and violent colonial invasion.
-The campaign urged acknowledgement of Hanging Rock’s important ongoing cultural significance for Sovereign Traditional Custodians, the Wurundjeri, Dja Dja Wurrung and Taungurung peoples, and was known by other names, possibly Ngannelong, before European occupiers arrived.
+The campaign urged acknowledgement of Hanging Rock’s important ongoing cultural significance for sovereign First Peoples, the Wurundjeri, Djarra and Taungurung, and that the site was known by other names, possibly Ngannelong, before European occupiers arrived.

 The artwork mimicked the established methods and aesthetics of grassroots activism and included: the creation of posters, shareable graphics, t-shirts, campaign videos, and a website.
 A protest anti-picnic was also held at Hanging Rock on 14 February 2017, with a presentation from legendary Aboriginal activist Robbie Thorpe.
 Coinciding with the anti-picnic was the launch of a temporary #MirandaMustGo video installation presented inside the Hanging Rock Discovery Centre.